arunpn/mortar-pagerank/README.md

 ### pagerank\_postprocess\_with\_name\_join.pig

-This pig script takes final set of nodes and their pageranks and joins it to an index mapping a node ID to a human-readable name.
+This pig script takes the final iteration output of nodes and their pageranks and joins it to an index mapping a node ID to a human-readable name.
 It then outputs the TOP_N nodes by pagerank to S3.

 ### pagerank\_postprocess\_without\_name\_join.pig

-This pigscript outputs the TOP_N nodes by pagerank to S3 but _does not_ join to any name index.
+This pig script takes the final iteration output of nodes and their pageranks and outputs the TOP_N nodes to S3.
+It _does not_ join to any name index.
 This is for nodes which have human-readable identifiers already.

 # Pagerank Parameters